sparshsah/foggy-demo/demo/ml/musings.md

 First is to assert that humans make ex-ante "correct" or "optimal" decisions, and just learn to imitate/replicate/mimic that.

 * For example, in investing, you might assert that human-decided positions are "right", and if they end up losing money ex-post in the real world, then that's just an unlucky noisy draw.
 This takes all the noise out of the target (remember, we asserted this).
 So, rather than training on noisy returns data, you train on noiseless positions data.
 That is, rather than trying to predict returns directly, you try to predict what portfolio a human would build, and assert that that portfolio reflects the ex-ante best expectation of asset returns.
-* Or, rather than building a "digital twin" and simulating what would happen under different scenarios then using RL to learn a value function and action policy, you just try to systematize---infer and write down---the human operator's action policy.
+* Or, rather than building a "digital twin" and simulating what would happen under different scenarios then using RL to learn a value function and action policy, you just try to systematize---infer and write down---the expert human operator's observed action policy.

 ## Explainability